thaliaarchi/notes/topics/tree-sitter.md

 in VS Code stores the line and column lengths of nodes, compressed as a single integer, (instead of the byte length) and balances the tree for logarithmic access.

+### Research questions

+- How does Tree-sitter store its ASTs?
+- What error recovery strategies does Tree-sitter use?
+[Error Detection and Recovery in LR Parsers](http://web.archive.org/web/20240302031213/https://what-when-how.com/compiler-writing/bottom-up-parsing-compiler-writing-part-13/) describes several.
+Max Brunsfield describes error recovery by forking at a high level at Strange Loop 2018, but mentions none of those strategies.